ASPPIBRA-DAO/ASPPIBRA-DAO/ROADMAP.md

 - 2nd Phase Smart Contract.
 - 2nd Defi Phase (Swap).
 - 2nd Round of voting, executive positions, Presidency, Vice Presidency and substitutes.
-- Publication of all members of executive positions and alternates.

 **3rd Quarter:**